 Is this pain going to last forever?

 Injuries can happen to any worker in any occupation.
-While some injuries may happen more commonly to people with physically demanding jobs, even people who sit an office desk each and every day are susceptible to injuries.
+While some may happen more commonly to people with physically demanding jobs, even people who sit an office desk each and every day are susceptible to getting injured.
 And when you sustain an injury at work, it’s often difficult to know where to turn, and who you can really trust to give you the advice, treatment, and attention you deserve.